*Update: Whoaaa, this blog post is really old! Check out some more recent posts here.

 Access from home was only part of the strategy.
 Staff throughout MEC started shifting standard processes from email and paper to Mondo.
 For example, Dan Eagan, who worked in the operations group, created and embedded interactive forms on Mondo using Logiforms, a third-party open source tool.
 He created one form that allows any employee to initiate a stock replenishment request when inventory gets low.
 This new process was simple and fast and replaced a clunky process that took much longer.
 Not only was MEC able to save time and paper, but they empowered employees to use their daily knowledge to keep the shelves fully stocked.

 MEC even moved staff shift scheduling for retail stores to the intranet so employees had to go to Mondo.
 Easy page editing and version control mean updating the shift schedules is a breeze and store staff can easily check their upcoming shifts from home.
-(See the full case study for more examples of streamlined processes.)

 Come for the social, stay for the work